 - Ethical companies outperform their peers financially in the long term.

-The boundaries of right and wrong as defined in law are clear.
-However, behaving ethically is discretionary.
-Dilemmas arise when what’s right and wrong are not clear; for example, when an individual is faced with a choice between the least wrong options, or when the needs of different stakeholders are in conflict.
+Ethical dilemmas can arise in many situations and at all levels within organisations, from those related to strategy and policy in the boardroom to those faced by managers or individuals in their daily work.
+While the boundaries of right and wrong as defined in law are clear, behaving ethically is discretionary.
+Dilemmas arise when the best choice is not clear; for example, when someone is faced with a choice between the least wrong options, or when the needs of different stakeholders are in conflict.

 - How would I feel about it being on the front page of tomorrow's newspapers?